 Nebraskans of World War II Scholarship Fund

-The Nebraskans of World War II Scholarship fund provides up to five $2,000 scholarships each year to Nebraskan high school seniors from the school districts which encompass the communities that were hometowns of the entombed Nebraska sailors.
+The Nebraskans of World War II Scholarship Fund provides up to four (4) $2,500 scholarships to high school seniors from the school districts which encompass the communities that were hometowns of the entombed Nebraska sailors.

-This scholarship fund was established through a gift from the family of GM1c Edward Clough.
-Clough was killed during the attack on Pearl Harbor on December 7, 1941 and remains entombed aboard the U.S.S.
+GM1C Edward Clough was killed during the Japanese attack on Pearl Harbor on December 7, 1941 and remains entombed aboard the U.S.S.
 Arizona.
 His sister, Helen, chose to honor his memory through a gift that would help establish the Nebraskans of World War II Scholarship Fund.

-Another Nebraska serviceman, Lt.
-Adrian DePutron, was killed during the Battle of the Bulge on January 20, 1945, while serving in General Patton’s Third Army.
 Lt.
-DePutron’s aunt, Marjorie Barstow, honored her nephew’s service through her estate with a gift to help enhance the scholarship program.
+Adrian DePutron was killed during the Battle of the Bulge on January 20, 1945, while serving with General Patton’s Third Army.
+The Lieutenant’s aunt, Marjorie Barstow, through her estate, honored her nephew’s service with a gift to help enhance the scholarship program.

 The Pearl Harbor Remembrance Award

-The Pearl Harbor Remembrance Award was created by Colonel Barney Oldfield and his wife Vada to honor the 22 Nebraskans killed during the attack on Pearl Harbor who remain entombed in the U.S.S.
-Arizona to this day.
-This fund awards four Nebraska high school seniors who applied for but did not receive the Nebraskans of World War II Scholarship Fund.
+The Pearl Harbor Remembrance Award Fund was created by Colonel Barney Oldfield, a Tecumseh, Nebraska native, and his wife Vada to honor the 22 Nebraskans who were killed during the Japanese attack on Pearl Harbor and remain entombed in the U.S.S.
+Arizona.

 Your Donation Can Help